The lodge is located within a private concession in the east of HwangeNational Park, on the edge of Bomani Pan and close to the Ngamo Plains.

-Khulu Ivory Lodge is the little-sibling camp of Ivory Lodge.
+Khulu Bush Camp is the little-sibling camp of Ivory Lodge.
 It too is situated in the Sikumi Forest Reserve, within a private concession near the east of HwangeNational Park.

 It is the most luxurious camp in Hwange and is situated in an area fairly teeming with game, within the Linkwasha Concession and a short distance from Ngamo Plains.

 It is located in the north of Hwange National Park, within a private concession totalling some 3,200 hectares of game-filled wooded valleys and hills.

 Somalisa Acacia is situated within the same ‘acacia island’ of east Hwange National Park.

 Somalisa Camp is owned and operated by African Bush Camps, a company that aims to provide an authentic safari experience.
 The camp is situated in the east of Hwange National Park, in a lovely grove of acacia trees.

 Known affectionately as ‘Little Mak’.
 It is situated in the east region of Hwange National Park, within its own concession and overlooking a waterhole teeming with wildlife!